Sparrow0hawk/rse-calendar/README.md

-# Test site for RSE Calendar project
+# RSE Calendar project

-This is a test site for building a GitHub-powered shared calendar of RSE events.
+This repository contains code for building a Jekyll site that shows upcoming events and builds and hosts .ics calendar files of those events that can be subscribed to.
+It was built with the idea of providing a central website containing research software engineering events in the UK that can be contributed to easily.

 ## Acknowledgements